 Laser cleaning of bacteria infected surfaces

 Traditionally, in the food industry, cleaning and disinfection is done using detergent and liquid water.
-Bacteria on the surfaces, form biofilms that adhere to the surfaces very strongly [Reference 1].
-Studies have shown that these biofilms are not easy to remove using detergent solution because they form sticky biofilms.
+Bacteria on the surfaces form biofilms that adhere to the surfaces very strongly [Reference 1].
+Studies have shown that these biofilms are not easy to remove using detergent solutions because they are sticky.
 Bacteria are easier to remove in liquid solutions as compared to the surface of solids such as stainless steel.
 Bio-films tend to resist removal by mechanical and chemical means.
 Other methods of disinfection needs to be explored to replace the mechanical scribing and chemical methods.
 Figure 1 shows a stainless steel surface that has been infected by bacteria.

 Figure 1: Stainless steel surface infected with bacteria

-Laser cleaning of surfaces infected with bacteria is a very effective method because one can utilize the thermal effects produced by the laser to achieve disinfecting properties of the surface.
-Figure 2 shows laser cleaning from a contaminated tray.
+Laser cleaning of surfaces infected with bacteria is a very effective method because one can utilize the thermal effects produced by the laser to disinfect the surface.
+Figure 2 shows laser cleaning of a contaminated tray.

 Figure 2: Laser cleaning of a contaminated tray